Provincial Parks of New Brunswick

-Although these parks are all on provincially-owned (Crown) land, some are operated by the Department of Tourism and Parks, some controlled by the Department of Natural Resources, and some are operated by private companies or communities.
+Although these parks are all on provincially-owned (Crown) land, some are operated by the Department of Tourism, Heritage and Culture, some controlled by the Department of Energy and Resources Development, and some are operated by private companies or communities.
 As a result, conditions at these parks vary greatly.

 Parks operated by the Department of Tourism and Parks are:

 Other parks in our province controlled by the Department of Natural Resources (some of which have been closed but remain “on the books”) are:

 How you can help